-SWANA is now the largest member based solid waste association in the world with 47 Chapters, in the U.S, Canada and the Caribbean and over 10,000 members.
-SWANA is the US and Canadian National Member of the International Solid Waste Association (ISWA), and participates and supports ISWA events and programs.
+SWANA is now the largest member-based solid waste association in the world, with 47 Chapters in the U.S, Canada and the Caribbean.
+SWANA is the United States National Member of the International Solid Waste Association (ISWA), and participates and supports ISWA events and programs.

-SWANA’s prominent and nationally acclaimed technical conferences and training programs cover all aspects of integrated municipal solid waste management, and the Association is a major policy and technical representative of solid waste management practitioners, executives, companies and government organizations.
+Our prominent and nationally acclaimed technical conferences and training programs cover all aspects of integrated municipal solid waste management, and the association is a major policy and technical representative of solid waste management practitioners, executives, companies, and government organizations.

 SWANA is a supporting organization of the American Academy of Environmental Engineers (AAEE) and a National Member of the International Solid Waste Association (ISWA) for the United States and Canada.

 SWANA is a 501(c)3 non-profit organization incorporated in California and operating with headquarters in Maryland.
-SWANA’s mission is to advance the industry from solid waste management to resource management through an emphasis on education, advocacy and research, which qualifies donors to be eligible to deduct contributions to SWANA under the exempt purposes of IRS Code Section 501(c)3.
+It is the mission of SWANA to advance the industry from solid waste management to resource management through an emphasis on education, advocacy and research.
+This qualifies donors to be eligible to deduct contributions to SWANA under the exempt purposes of IRS Code Section 501(c)3.
 SWANA is also qualified to receive tax deductible bequests, legacies, devises, transfers, or gifts under IRC Sections 2055, 2106, and 2522.

 SWANA has a long and storied history.
 Here are some key highlights.